pine64/website/content/blog/january_2025.md

 #### Pinescreen

-Pinescreen is software whose purpose is to implement the features found in the Gnome extension to configure the e-ink display.
+Pinescreen is a software whose purpose is to implement the features found in the Gnome extension to configure the e-ink display.
 Pinescreen is targeted at improving use on KDE Plasma.

 It's currently in early development, testing and contributions welcome!
 You may find the software here: https://gitlab.com/Poundex/pinescreen.

 ## InfiniTime 1.15